jonaslb/psiesta/README.md

 You could execute the above script with eg. `mpirun -n 4 python3 myscript.py`.
 Siesta will then run inside the Python processes.
 'Siesta as a subroutine' has the ability to get other properties, but the bindings are not made yet.
 Also it is todo to find out what Siesta even exposes through this interface.
-In any case, anything relevant can still be extracted from calculation directory (eg. the tshs-file, although I'm not certain whether editing it will make it work as a restart file).
+In any case, anything relevant can still be extracted from files in the calculation directory.
+It is recommended to use [sisl](https://github.com/zerothi/sisl) for this.

 So, although this provides Python-integration, Siesta is still a file-based calculator.
 The Python control 'only' makes it easier to do calculations where many custom displacements are needed.